The benefits of Turmeric / Curcumin

 Unfortunately many supplemental formulations of curcumin are unable to cross from the digestive tract into the bloodstream, so when purchasing look for “Bioavailable Curcumin” which allows for higher absorption rates (up to 96%) into the bloodstream.
 Link to the source article.

-An Anti-Cancer Supplemental Protocol
+As an Anti-Cancer Supplemental Protocol

 Combining Turmeric/curcumin with a delivery system such as honey- regarding this protocol using turmeric for cancer, CancerTutor.com says: “cancer microbes reside inside of all cancer cells.
 Honey is one product which can transfer microbe-killing nutrients inside of cancer cells.
 While honey by itself has been known to cure cancer, honey combined with another microbe-killing substances such as curcumin should be even more effective.”